Email Signature Standards

 The Office of Marketing and Communications has issued the following guidelines for incorporating a signature in your email communications.
 These guidelines will help ensure that your hood.edu email meets professional standards, represents the quality of your work and the College’s business, provides relevant information to support your business process, and presents a consistent, cohesive look to those we communicate with via email.

 How to Change your Signature

-Open the Word document for the signature template; copy and paste the template into the signature field of your client's settings and modify the content to reflect your personal information.
+Open the signature template; copy and paste the template into the signature field of your email settings and modify the content to reflect your personal information.

 - Job titles and departments should be separated by a comma or a hard return (shift + return) for those with dual appointments or multiple areas of responsibility.

 - Inclusion of cell and fax numbers is a personal preference and not mandatory.

 Hood alumni may include their class year(s) after their name.
 See the Editorial Style Guide for more information on class year abbreviations.

 Gender pronouns may be included in your signature.
 They should appear under your title in the same font size, unbolded.

 The Graduate School, athletics and the lab school may choose to use their official Hood College logo and link to their homepage, in place of the institutional logo and hood.edu.
 Links to specific departments or offices may be included in addition to the above-mentioned homepages; these should appear in text below your email address.
 Wordmarks for departments, programs or teams may not be used in email signatures.